Swatto86/QuickConnect/docs/Chapter_22_Host_Status_and_Application_Management.md

 ///
 /// This command:
 /// 1.
 Deletes all stored credentials from Windows Credential Manager
 /// 2.
-Deletes the hosts.csv file
+Clears the hosts list (hosts.csv)
 /// 3.
 Deletes recent_connections.json
 /// 4.
-Clears theme preferences
+Deletes all saved RDP connection files (*.rdp)
 /// 5.
 Returns a detailed report of what was deleted
 ///
 /// # Returns